dexit-framework/dexit/README.md

-# dexio
+# dexit

-Declarative Extensible Framework for Integration Tests.
+Declarative Extensible Integration Testing framework.

 **--- In development ---**

 Goal of this project is to create a framework for running and writing integrations tests of various services in a declarative-fasion.

-The Dexio framework will provide modules to test various services such as APIs and databases.
+The Dexit framework will provide modules to test various services such as APIs and databases.
 It will be possible to combine this modules in a single test.

 ## Why?